equalitie/ouisync/doc/paper.md

 #### Repository enumeration

 Ouisync will only reveal intent to sync a repository to other replicas if they also possess the blind token to that same repository.

-A user-level adversary without any token is able to count the number of repositories on a replica by establishing a connection and performing initial handshake.
+A user-level adversary without any token is able to count the number of repositories on a replica by establishing a connection and performing the initial handshake.

 A network-level adversary (with or without tokens) may enumerate DHT info hashes sent from a selected IP address.

-An adversary with a physical access to the device is currently able to retrieve blind tokens from repositories even without unlocking said device.
+An adversary with physical access to the device is currently able to retrieve blind tokens from repositories even without unlocking said device.

-Overcoming these anonymity issues remains a [future work](#future-work).
+Overcoming these issues with anonymity remain part of our [future work](#future-work).

 #### Peer Enumeration

 A network-level adversary is able to read the plain text DHT messages to learn about DHT infohashes that a replica on a particular IP is announcing to.

-A user-level adversary with a token or the DHT infohash is able to "visit" the BitTorrent DHT swarm corresponding to the token and enumerate IP addresses involved in syncing that repository.
+A user-level adversary with a token or the DHT infohash is able to "visit" the BitTorrent DHT swarm corresponding to the token and enumerate
+IP addresses involved in syncing that repository.

 A user-level adversary without any token is able to run a BitTorrent DHT crawler to find every existing swarm in it.
 These swarms can then be filtered to only include those that have peers communicating with the Ouisync protocol.

-By enumerating peers in these swarms, the adversary is capable of _estimating_ social graphs (if two different IP addresses are announced in a swarm with otherwise low number of peers, then the probability of the users behind those IP addresses knowing each other goes up).
+By enumerating peers in these swarms, the adversary is capable of _estimating_ social graphs (if two different IP addresses are announced in a swarm with otherwise low number of peers, then the probability of  users behind those IP addresses knowing each other increases).

 ### Integrity and Authenticity

-Integrity:
+**Integrity:**

 > "data is protected from unauthorized changes to ensure that it is reliable and correct."

-Authenticity:
+**Authenticity:**

 > "means that one can establish that the content originated from a trusted entity."

-Every Ouisync snapshot consists of a merkle-tree-like data structure which has hashes of the encrypted blocks as its leafs.
+Every Ouisync snapshot consists of a merkle-tree-like data structure which has hashes of the encrypted blocks as its leaves.
 The root hash of the merkle tree is signed by the private key contained in the write token.
 By verifying this signature, replicas quickly determine the integrity and authenticity of every snapshot.

 Each snapshot is also associated with a monotonically increasing version vector.
-This way old snapshots are not re-introduced to replicas which already have newer version of the repository.
+In this way old snapshots are not re-introduced to replicas which already have newer version of the repository.

 See the [Storage](#storage) section for details.